 The first step is to trim back the excess lace on lace front wigs that hangs over the forehead for the most natural look.
-Cutaway about a quarter-inch of the lace all around the front and sides of the wig.
+Cut away about a quarter-inch of the lace all around the front and sides of the wig.
 It is best to cut away small portions of lace instead of all of it at once, since cutting away too much lace will ruin the wig.
 Do this using long, fluid scissor strokes to avoid jagged edges.
-This is a delicate process that takes a steady hand, a good pair of scissors and a lot of patience.
+This is a delicate process that takes a steady hand, a good pair of scissors, and a lot of patience.

 Step 2: Define the parting

 Clip the hair on either side of the center-marking clip back using the two large hair clips.
 Use a fine-toothed comb to create a parting on one side of your wig.
 Blow-dry your hair up and away whilst combing to create a definition in the parting.
-One of your hair is dry, continue to use the comb to neaten the parting and reinforce the separation.
+If one of your hair is dry, continue to use the comb to neaten the parting and reinforce the separation.